2014–15 Kennesaw State Owls women's basketball team

-The 2014–15 Kennesaw State Owls women's basketball team will represent Kennesaw State University in the 2014–15 NCAA Division I women's basketball season.
+The 2014–15 Kennesaw State Owls women's basketball team represented Kennesaw State University in the 2014–15 NCAA Division I women's basketball season.
 The Owls were coached by third year head coach Nitra Perry and were a member of the Atlantic Sun Conference.
 They finished the season 17-13, 6-8 in A-Sun for a three way tie for a fourth-place finish.
 They lost in the quarterfinals of the 2015 Atlantic Sun women's basketball tournament to Jacksonville.
 Despite with 17 wins, they were not invited to a postseason tournament.

 Media

 All home games and conference road will be shown on ESPN3 or A-Sun.TV.
 Non conference road games will typically be available on the opponents website.